hisarciklilar/quants_dojo/README.md

 ### API Connection

-- A spreadsheet saved in Google Drive is holding information on two worksheets: The `user_list` worksheet includes a list of registered user id's who are expected to take the quiz while `quiz_response` worksheet tracks the performance of users for each question and the data-time they attempt the quiz.
+- A spreadsheet saved in Google Drive is holding information on two worksheets: The `user_list` worksheet includes a list of registered `user id`'s who are expected to take the quiz while `quiz_response` worksheet tracks the performance of users for each question and the date-time they attempt the quiz.
 Tracking scores for each question allows the owner to analyze which questions the users struggle with the most.
+- For revisiting users, the previous scores are called from the speadsheet and the most recent previous score is compared with the current score.

 ## Future Features